chrishoina/ords-flask-livelab-2024/ords-bind-and-query-parameters/ords-bind-and-query-parameters.md

 ## Introduction

 You can include parameters in your ORDS APIs.
-In this lab you will learn explore how this is accomplished using two input parameters.
+In this lab you will explore how this is done in an example that uses two input parameters.
 You'll also observe how we have introduced the `json_exists` function into a Resource Handler.

 Estimated Time: 20 minutes